(first posted 11/16/2011)

 Once in Jersey, things were a bit better.
 Most of the stopped cars had coasted off into the shoulders of the freeway.
 And there were now a few other old cars and trucks on the road: a 1960s Dodge pickup, a 1968 Chevy, a W123 Mercedes, a couple of old Mack dump trucks, a vintage Freightliner.
 The number of pre-transistorized ignition cars or non-electronically controlled diesel engine trucks left was mighty few indeed.
 It reminded Pete of the sixties and early seventies, when he traveled out West on the brand new interstates: traffic was so light then, minutes would go by before another car came along.

 As he headed north on I-87, Pete kept the hammer down.
 The Ford was riding on its rubber suspension stops half the time, and the steering geometry was none the better for it.
 But traffic was so light, staying in one lane was the least of his worries.
 Flying along at between 95 and 110, he was worried about the ancient FE motor staying intact.
-But then he remembered the old ’65 F-600 truck he drove for his uncle’s construction business one summer during college.
+But then he remembered the old ’65 F-600 truck he had driven for his uncle’s construction business one summer during college.
 He’d hammered that 352 wide open for hours on end.
 He even jiggered the governor so that it would rev higher.
 It wailed its heart out, every shift right at the point the valves started bouncing, all summer long.
 Last he heard, that truck was still running for a farmer.